 Measure and Improve Marketing Performance

-One of the biggest advantages of marketing by data analytics is its measurable campaign and the fact that strategies are kept being worked on.
+One of the biggest advantages of marketing by data analytics is its measurable campaign and the fact that strategies are continually being worked on.

 Set Clear KPIs